mrb113/mrb113.github.io/_posts/2015-9-26-Open-Book-Review.md

 title: Book Review - "Open-How Compaq Ended IBM's PC Domination and Helped Invent Modern Computing"
 ---

-###<a href="http://www.amazon.com/Open-Compaq-Domination-Helped-Computing/dp/1937856992">Open: How Compaq Ended IBM's PC Domination and Helped Invent Modern Computing</a> by Rod Canion
+### <a href="http://www.amazon.com/Open-Compaq-Domination-Helped-Computing/dp/1937856992">Open: How Compaq Ended IBM's PC Domination and Helped Invent Modern Computing</a> by Rod Canion
-###4.5/5
+### 4.5/5

 ---

 I have been interested in the <a href="https://en.wikipedia.org/wiki/Compaq">Compaq</a> story for some time.
 The first computer I remember having was our Compaq Presario desktop, so you might say that it was the first name in hardware that I knew.
-I'm not the only one who is fascinated about Compaq - not only is there a book about it, but it provided the inspiration and base storyline for the fictional AMC television series <a href="http://www.imdb.com/title/tt2543312/">Halt and Catch Fire</a>.
+I'm not the only one who is fascinated about Compaq - not only is there a book about it, but it provided the inspiration and base storyline for the fictional AMC television series [Halt and Catch Fire](http://www.imdb.com/title/tt2543312/).

-####The rise of Compaq and the Industry Standard
+#### The rise of Compaq and the Industry Standard

 If you're not familiar with Compaq's beginnings, take yourself to Texas in the early 1980s.
 At the time, the PC industry was dominated by IBM and its proprietary standards.
 If you bought a new computer or switched brands, you had to buy new versions of all the software that it ran.
 (I was not around at this time, and I'm sort of glad about it).
 Three guys quit their jobs at Texas Instruments and created a computer manufacturing startup that aimed to corner a market that IBM didn't have - portable computers (I wasn't around for those either).
 To increase the competitiveness of their product, they decided that it needed to be compatible with all of the IBM versions of software.